soumikctg/soumikctg/README.md

 <h2 align="left">Hi 👋!
-My name is Soumik Dutaa and I'm a Software Engineer, from Bangladesh</h2>
+My name is Soumik Dutta and I'm a Software Engineer, from Bangladesh</h2>

 ###